Trying to decide between Elementor vs Visual Composer?

 Launched in 2011, Visual Composer is one of the oldest WordPress page builders that now has more than 80,000 active installations.

-It is a complete website builder that you can use to build all sorts of websites, and you’re not limited to building pages only.
+It is a complete WordPress builder that you can use to build all sorts of websites, and you’re not limited to building pages only.

 It is similar to Visual Composer as it’s also capable of building complete websites from scratch.
 But Elementor includes a lot more features, releases constant updates, and it is now moving towards a complete design system to build websites, rather than just a page builder with limited options.